 First Writing Commissions

-Her first writing commissions were a series of books for Scholastic based on an IP she co-created called Spooky Skaters.
+Her first writing commission was a series of books for Scholastic based on an IP she co-created called Spooky Skaters.
 The books were part of an English Language teaching scheme to encourage kids around the world to learn to read in English which she wrote them in graphic novel format.

 “One of the shows that I created was optioned by Technicolor and that really changed everything for me.
 I was working with brilliant people on further development of the show who gave me a chance to write a script too,” shared she.